bubdm/Xpandables.Net/README.md

 // We consider as best practice to handle common conditions without throwing exceptions
 // and to design classes so that exceptions can be avoided.

-public sealed class ContactValidators : OperationExtended, IValidator<Select>, IValidator<Add>, IValidator<Delete>, IValidator<Edit>
+public sealed class ContactValidators : OperationResultBase, IValidator<Select>, IValidator<Add>, IValidator<Delete>, IValidator<Edit>
 {
     private readonly IEntityAccessor<ContactModel> _readEntityAccessor;